WellthCare

-The short answer is: it depends on who you are and how many employees you have.
-For most individuals, there is no longer a federal penalty for being uninsured.
-However, for employers, significant financial penalties exist under the Affordable Care Act (ACA) for failing to offer compliant healthcare coverage.
-Understanding these rules is crucial for compliance and strategic benefits planning.
+It depends — on who you are and how many employees you have.
+For most individuals, the federal penalty for being uninsured is now $0.
+For employers, the story is different: the Affordable Care Act (ACA) imposes real financial penalties for not offering compliant coverage.
+Getting this right matters for both compliance and your bottom line.

 For Individuals: The Federal Mandate Penalty is Zero (But States Differ)